0112shpark/Disney-Plus-app-clone/README.md

 - Show recent movie on `banner`, and it changes every time you refresh the page.
 - Small Company icons and hover effects.
 - Show different categories of movies, and show details if clicked on.
+- Slide with mouse on `categories`.
 - Support Movie Search function.
+- Support `Google Login` function.
+-

 ## ⛏️Built with